AbdulConteh/AbdulConteh/README.md

 - 👋 Hi, I’m @AbdulConteh
 - 👀 I’m interested in personal development, e-commerce, and fitness
-- 🌱 I’m currently learning how to create search engines and Javascript
+- 🌱 I’m currently learning how to create search engines and Swipe API's for e-commerce businesses.
 - 💞️ I’m looking to collaborate on a few projects I'll be starting.
 All e-commerce websites for local start up businesses.
 - 📫 You can reach me at abdulrahmanwc@gmail.com